 Attendance will be monitored in keeping with UKVI monitoring requirements.

 The course provides the opportunity for a range of diverse and immersive learning experiences including large group lectures, simulated clinical skills practice, tutorials, groupwork, guided reading and self-directed learning.
-Students will be supported to develop their knowledge and skills commensurate with their chosen pathway.
+Students will be supported to develop their knowledge and skills.

 Students will engage in formative and summative assessment as a means of demonstrating their learning with feedback to enhance their learning.

 The content for each course is summarised on the relevant course page, along with an overview of the modules that make up the course.

 Each course is approved by the University and meets the expectations of:

 As part of your course induction, you will be provided with details of the organisation and management of the course, including attendance and assessment requirements - usually in the form of a timetable.
 For full-time courses, the precise timetable for each semester is not confirmed until near the start date and may be subject to change in the early weeks as all courses settle into their planned patterns.
 For part-time courses which require attendance on particular days and times, an expectation of the days of attendance will often be included in the letter of offer.
 A course handbook is also made available.